jhale/selected-topics-in-mmcs/README.md

 will be expected to read each paper.
 For each paper, some students will be assigned roles with specific deeper responsibilities.

-Based around a single paper each week, the students will be divided into five groups with different responsibilities:
+The students will be divided into five groups with different responsibilities:

 * *The Historians*.
 Understand the historical context of the paper; prior works, the authors biography, or the general technological/political/cultural context of the time.
 * *The Technicians*.
 Will be responsible for reading the paper with care and producing a summary presentation and report of the main results.
+* [The Experimentalists]({{ site.baseurl }}{% link roles/experimentalists.md
-* *The Experimentalists*.
-If appropriate, will re-produce some of the results from the paper in a simple programming dynamic language, e.g. Python or Matlab.
+  %}).
+If appropriate, will re-produce some of the results from the paper in a simple dynamic programming language, e.g. Python or MATLAB.
 * *The Futurists*.
 Understand the impact of the paper in future academic research and in an industrial context.
 Discover how the presentation of the key ideas of the paper has evolved in e.g. modern textbooks.